Voices of Hope

 “Together with the patients and families who choose to come to The Brain Tumor Center at Duke for their care, we share hope for better care than they would have anywhere else, hope that the patient’s medical needs will be addressed in a positive way, hope that the major disruption to the essence of the life of the patient and family will be addressed, and ultimately, hope for survival with quality of life.”

-—Henry Friedman, MD, The Preston Robert Tisch Brain Tumor Center at Duke
+Allan Friedman, MD, The Preston Robert Tisch Brain Tumor Center at Duke:

 "At Duke, we keep trying.
 We don't just label a patient with a prognosis and accept standard therapy."